- DCE Home

 Once admitted to the program, the student must take the courses outlined in the curriculum above.
 In order to receive a graduate certificate, the student must have an average cumulative grade of 3.0 or better in the certificate courses.

-Students admitted to the certificate program will have a non-matriculated status as a graduate student; however, if they complete the courses with a grade of B or better in each course, they may be admitted to Missouri S&T master's degree program in Industrial-Organizational Psychology (online and on-campus) or Applied Mathematics (on-campus only).
+Students admitted to the certificate program will have a non-matriculated status as a graduate student; however, if they complete the courses with a grade of B or better in each course, they may be admitted to Missouri S&T master's degree program in Applied Mathematics (on-campus only).
 At the discretion of other graduate programs, these courses may also be transferred as graduate credit to those programs.
 The normal application process must be followed.

 Click here for more information on admissions.